-"C" equals the purchase price affordable to a moderate-income household with an income of sixty-five percent (65%) of the Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development, consistent with the provisions of Section 13.3.3.
+"C" equals the purchase price affordable to a moderate-income household with an income of sixty-five percent (65%) of the Boston area SMSA median income Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development, consistent with the provisions of Section 13.3.3.